sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - What is the another way of creating InMemoryTimeEntryRepository bean other than using @Bean in the configuration class?
 What would be pros and cons of each approach?
+- What does SOLID (design principles) stand for?
+- What are the examples of “Open for extension Closed for modification” design principle in the “pal-tracker” project?

 - In the case of testing respository's delete(..), why there is no training method? it is because respository's delete method